Clemson (and Pickens County)

 While Clemson and Pickens County are home to the “No. 1 Best College in South Carolina”, according to Niche, Clemson University, the county has two additional top-tier higher education institutions: Tri-County Technical College, a 2-year institution, and Southern Wesleyan University, a 4-year institution.

 Beyond higher education, Pickens County is home of the Scholar Technician®.
 The program is unique to Pickens County, as it recognizes the most skilled student in the region while raising funds for STEM equipment for the local technical high school.
 As a result, Pickens students are in-demand.
 Some of the largest manufacturers in the state now make routine recruiting visits to the Pickens County technical high school.
-To date, the county has seen an estimated 22% increase in students engaged in STEM competition programs and a 25% increase in enrollment at the technical high school.
+To date, the county has seen an estimated 22% increase in students engaged in STEM competition programs and a significant increase in enrollment at the technical high school.

 The School District of Pickens County has an annual enrollment of about 16,300 students and a student-teacher ratio of 17 to 1.
 In total, Pickens County has 14 elementary schools, five middle schools, four high schools, and a state-of-the-art Career and Technology Center.
 Clemson Montessori School, Easley Christian School and Soaring Eagles Christian Academy are among the county’s roster of private schools.
 Discover more about Pickens County schools below.